 Lightwave Transmission

 Light is electromagnetic radiation with a wavelength ranging between infrared radiations and ultraviolet radiations.
 The wavelength ranges from 430 to 750THz.
 These are unguided optical signals such as lasers and are unidirectional.

+A form of communication that utilizes Fiber optic technology.
+Pulses of Light transmitted over fiber will enable computer networks to communicate over greater distances at higher rates of speed with complete immunity to electrical Interference of any type.
+The conversion of electrical signals to light wave signals is accomplished via transceivers containing special compound semiconductors made of gallium arsenide and indium phosphide.
+These two compounds have enabled the implementation of light wave communication at extremely high Data rates.

 Drawbacks